newrelic/docs-website/src/data-dictionary/events/MobileHandledException/exceptionMessage.md

   - MobileHandledException
 ---

-The unsymbolicated message that comes from the exception.
-The message can be user-generated or a generic system message.
-For Android, the Throwable message.
+The unsymbolicated message from the exception.
+It can be user-generated or a generic system message.
+For Android, this is the Throwable message.